paretoman/votekit/tutorial/code_1d.md

 ## Election.js
 Election is a component of Sim.
 So we store the dimensions in Election and can refer to them with a reference to sim.election.

-## Fixed bug, geoCensus weight.
+## Fixed bug, districtCensus weight.
-Forgot to name gf from geoCensus as weight in castPlurality.
+Forgot to name gf from districtCensus as weight in castPlurality.
 So now the overlap between census tracts and districts is considered and results are more accurate.

 ## Set XY
 So basically, our commands are only to set p1 and p2.
 While doing that, we also set x and y.
 When the user drags an entity, the xy position is sent to the entity, but the xy position is translated into a command that is appropriate for the current number of dimensions.